 Peter Patterson, one of the attorneys defending Prop 8, cross-examined Egan for what seemed like an eternity, quizzing him on the minutiae of his analysis in an attempt to show that the economic impact of Prop 8 is less than Egan concluded.
 But the relentless nitpicking did nothing to overcome Egan’s larger point: Prop 8 damages the economy and costs the City money in numerous real, tangible ways.
 Unless the defenders of Prop 8 are prepared to present a more persuasive alternative analysis that shows Prop 8 has no negative economic impact, it’s hard to see the relevance of this morning’s cross-examination.

-Today’s only other witness was Ilan Meyer, an expert in the health consequences of anti-LGBT discrimination and stigma.
+Today’s only other witness was Ilan Meyer, an expert in the health consequences of anti-LGBTQ discrimination and stigma.
 Dr. Meyer had the courtroom riveted throughout his testimony.
-He detailed the harms LGBT people suffer from the relentless daily stress of living in a society that stigmatizes not just our lives, but our very being.
+He detailed the harms LGBTQ people suffer from the relentless daily stress of living in a society that stigmatizes not just our lives, but our very being.